Richard McKenna: Writing career

 McKenna began his writing career publishing science fiction, and starting in 1958 he regularly attended the annual Milford Writer's Workshop for science fiction writers.
-"He had enormous talent," writes his colleague Ben Bova in the book Notes to a Science Fiction Writer.
 His first science fiction story "Casey Agonistes" immediately established him as a writer to be watched when it appeared in the September 1958 issue of The Magazine of Fantasy and Science Fiction.
-Only a handful of his science fiction tales were published during his lifetime, but after his death several more appeared posthumously.
+Only six of his science fiction tales were published during his lifetime, but six more were published posthumously.

-McKenna's major work was The Sand Pebbles (1962), a 597-page novel later made into the well-known 1966 film of the same title.
+McKenna's major work was The Sand Pebbles (1963), a 597-page novel later made into the well-known 1966 film of the same title.
 The protagonist was an enlisted career sailor on a U.S. Navy river gunboat named the San Pablo in China during the 1920s.
 McKenna himself served aboard a river gunboat on the Yangtze Patrol, but about ten years after the events in his novel and of more modern construction (San Pablo was an ancient gunboat seized from the Spanish in 1898).
 The Sand Pebbles won the $10,000 1963 Harper Prize Novel and was chosen as a Book-of-the-Month Club selection.

-Shortly after the movie deal was announced, McKenna appeared on the television quiz program “To Tell The Truth”, receiving one vote from the celebrity panel.
+On January 7, 1963, McKenna also appeared on the television quiz program To Tell the Truth.